Jackie DeShannon: Later career

 Switching to Atlantic Records in 1970 and moving to Los Angeles, DeShannon recorded the critically acclaimed albums Jackie (1972) and Your Baby Is a Lady (1974), but they failed to produce the same commercial success as her previous releases.
 In 1973, she was invited by Van Morrison to sing on his album Hard Nose the Highway (singing backup on both the title track and "Warm Love").

 In 1974, DeShannon released New Arrangement for Columbia Records.
 She co-wrote four songs on the album with Donna Weiss, including "Queen of the Rodeo" and "Bette Davis Eyes".
-The latter went on to become a worldwide No. 1 single for Kim Carnes in 1981, earning Weiss and DeShannon the 1982 Grammy Award for Song of the Year.
-She released You're the Only Dancer in 1977, and a single from that album, "Don't Let The Flame Burn Out", was a minor hit, reaching No. 65 in the Billboard Hot 100.
+The latter became a worldwide No. 1 single for Kim Carnes in 1981, earning Weiss and DeShannon the 1982 Grammy Award for Song of the Year.
+DeShannon released You're the Only Dancer in 1977 and a single from that album, "Don't Let The Flame Burn Out", was a minor hit, reaching No. 65 in the Billboard Hot 100.

 DeShannon continued to record.
 She released You Know Me, an album of original songs, for Varèse Sarabande in 2000, and When You Walk in the Room, a new recording of her best-known songs, in 2011.
 She was portrayed by singer Liz Phair in an episode of American Dreams.
 On June 17, 2010, DeShannon was inducted into the Songwriters Hall of Fame.

 In 2012 she wrote and recorded "For Africa, In Africa", a song inspired by the urgent need for action to provide clean water for the African Continent.
 Using her continuing access and friendship with Paul McCartney and Ringo Starr, DeShannon has appeared as a contributing entertainment broadcast correspondent reporting historical anecdotes and current touring and personal news and publicity pertaining to the two surviving Beatles for Breakfast with the Beatles on Sirius XM Satellite Radio on the weekends since October 2009.

 Personal life

-She has a brother, Randy James Myers and sometimes has written songs with him.
-In the mid 1960s, she was a companion of Jimmy Page and dated Love guitarist Bryan MacLean.
+She had a brother, Randy James Myers (1947–2021) and sometimes wrote songs with him.
+In the mid-1960s, she was a companion of Jimmy Page and dated Love guitarist Bryan MacLean.
 It is likely that Page wrote the song "Tangerine" (which appeared on the third Led Zeppelin album) after the breakup of his relationship with DeShannon in early 1965.

-Her first husband was Liberty Records executive Irving "Bud" Dain, whom she married on January 29, 1966 (it was annulled in 1967).
+Her first husband was Liberty Records executive Irving V. "Bud" Dain, whom she married on January 29, 1966 (it was annulled in 1967).
 DeShannon has been married to singer-songwriter and film composer Randy Edelman since 1976.
-They have a son, Noah who was born in 1978.
+They have a son.